 That’s because people who proactively opt into an email list generally want to hear from that company.

-Most people aren’t interested in getting a law firm newsletter in their inbox every week or month, so the potential engagement and relationship built over email usually won’t pay off when promoting legal services.
+Most law firms aren’t making their email newsletters interesting so in turn, most people aren’t interested in getting a law firm newsletter in their inbox every week or month, so the potential engagement and relationship built over email usually won’t pay off when promoting legal services.

 Even though your prospective clients may not be open to you showing up in their inboxes, you can build a great website that’s a resource hub of information about your practice area.
 Owned media also includes content on your law firm website, although rankings on Google for content are earned, not owned.